lightningrodlabs/branchy/DESIGN.md

 # Branchy

-A path higherarchy with links attached the tags of which are encoded HRLwithContext
+A path higherarchy with links attached the tags of which are encoded WAL